Fushipanda/lol-2v2-discord-bot/README.md

-# League of Legends AI Category Selector Bot
+# League of Legends Champion Category Selector Bot

 **Description**
 This Discord bot generates fun and unique categories for champion picks in **League of Legends** using a predetermined list or **ChatGPT**.
 It is designed primarily for custom ARAM games with friends but can be used for regular games as well.